pearpages/my-blog-v1/_drafts/javascript-regular-expressions.markdown

 Javascript regular expressions features were borrowed from Perl.

-It is necessary to ahve a fairly complete understanding of the full complexity of regular expressions to correctly read them.
+It is necessary to have a fairly complete understanding of the full complexity of regular expressions to correctly read them.

 Methods:
 * regexp.exec